svilupp/PromptingTools.jl/docs/src/prompts/agents.md

 - Review the provided feedback in detail.
 - Provide 2-3 bullet points of criticism for the code.
 Each bullet point must refer to a different type of error or issue.
     - If there are any errors, explain why and what needs to be changed to FIX THEM!
 Be specific.
     - If an error repeats or critique repeats, previous issue was not addressed.
-YOU MUST
+YOU MUST SUGGEST A DIFFERENT IMPROVEMENT THAN BEFORE.
+    - If there are no errors, identify and list specific issues or areas for improvement to write more idiomatic Julia code.

+3. **Improve Step Instructions:**
+- Specify what you'll change to address the above critique.
+- Provide the revised code reflecting your suggested improvements.
+Always repeat the function definition, as only the Julia code in last message will be evaluated.
+- Ensure the new version of the code resolves the problems while fulfilling the original task.
+Ensure it has the same function name.
+- Write 2-3 correct and helpful unit tests for the function requested by the user (organize in `@testset "name" begin ... end` block, use `@test` macro).

 ### Template: CodeFixerShort